walling/Function.create.js/Readme.md

  *  **Function**.create(name, call[, construct[, proto]])
  *  **Function**.getDisplayNameOf(f)

-Currently the `proto` argument is not supported, but work is underway to support it in browsers where possible.
+The `proto` argument sets the prototype of the newly created function.
+This is available in all browsers except MSIE, where it is simulated by copying the whole prototype chain.

 Example 1 (creating unnamed function):